dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Remarks**

-You can still disable the features evenif the license is invalid.
+You can still disable the features even if the license is invalid.
 If your input values include the features that are not enabled, these features will keep the disabled status.

 &nbsp;